 TAPs pass a copy of network packets to a monitoring tool (e.g. forensics, voice monitor) without changing the network traffic flow.

-There are several types of optical TAPs, including breakout, aggregating, full-duplex, and high-density TAPs.
+There are several types of TAPs, including breakout, aggregating, full-duplex, and high-density TAPs.

-- Breakout TAPs consist of four ports to collect and monitor traffic from a single network segment.
-This allows examination and analysis without disturbing the network.
+- Breakout TAPs consist of mutiple ports to collect and monitor traffic from a single network segment.
+This allows examination and analysis without disturbing the network

-- High density optical TAPs allow 24 fibre links to be ‘tapped’ in only 1U of rack space.
-The chassis allows both multimode and single mode optical TAPs to be deployed.
+- High density optical TAPs allow dozens of fibre links to be ‘tapped’ in only 1U of rack space.
+The chassis allows both multimode and single mode optical TAPs to be deployed

-An aggregator ensures that TAPs and SPANs distribute network traffic from to any network performance or security tool without dropping packets.
+An aggregator ensures that TAPs and SPAN-mirror distribute network traffic to any network performance or security tool without dropping packets.

 Implementation of a packet broker/aggregator can: